Wake Features Deceased Teen Dressed In Celtics Jersey, Playing Video Games In Living Room Setting

 One New Orleans family chose to honor their deceased loved one’s life by dressing him up in his favorite attire and placing him in the setting he was most comfortable in during his wake.

-Renard Joseph Matthews was shot in the head and killed on June 25 as he was taking his new dog for a walk around the Florida neighborhood of New Orleans, reported NOLA.com.
+Renard Joseph Matthews was shot in the head and killed on June 25 as he was taking his new dog for a walk around the Florida neighborhood of New Orleans, reported NOLA.
 The 18-year-old attended McDonogh 35 High School, and enjoyed playing basketball and football.

 At his unique wake on Sunday, July 8, at the Charbonnet Labat Glapion Funeral Home in the Treme section of New Orleans, instead of exhibiting his body in an open casket, as traditionally done, his family set up a roped-off display that looked like the teen was just chilling out at home in his living room, reported Inside Edition.

-Matthews body was propped up in a chair in front of a white entertainment center that contained a rather large television.
+Matthews’ body was propped up in a chair in front of a white entertainment center that contained a rather large television.
 A basketball video game featuring his favorite team, the Boston Celtics, was playing on the TV.

 Described as a “bit of a homebody,” the tall teen clutched a PlayStation game controller in his hands as if he was ready to beat his opponents.